xsuite/xcoll/xcoll/scattering_routines/geometry/README.md

 The same but for crystals.

 **geometry.py**:
-An Xobject that contains all C dependencies.
+An Xobject that contains all C dependencies, such that `BeamElements` can be dependent on them and automatically get the C code.

 ## Defining new segments
 To define a new type of segment, one has to:
-1. Create the struct definition and ID macro (in segments.h)
+1. Create the struct definition and ID macro - make sure the ID is unique (in segments.h)
 2. Define a constructor function (in segments.h)
-3. For each trajectory type, define a crossing function for that segment and update the general functions `crossing_...` and `crossing_..._vlimit`, and update `XC_..._MAX_CROSS_PER_SEGMENT` if needed (currently only in crossing_drift.h)
+3. For each trajectory type, define a crossing function for that segment and update the general function `crossing_...` (in crossing_....h).
+Roots with multiplicity should be added a number of times equal to the multiplicity (this is because the algorithm will count IN/OUT trajectories based on the ordered roots)
+4. For each trajectory type, adapt `max_array_size_..` to give the maximum number of crossings that can occur (in crossing_....h)

 ## Defining new objects